You can insert a predefined piece of code called a code template by typing the template name and pressing F2

 There are two types of templates: shared and exclusive.
 Shared templates are available across all edit modes.
 They are contained in the file data\templates.txt

 .
 Exclusive templates are designed specifically for the current edit mode.
-A path to an exclusive template file can be customized with the template
+A path to the exclusive template file can be customized with the template

 The editor merges the content of shared and exclusive templates in a single list.
 Exclusive templates have priority over the shared with the same name.